How to Use Floral Fabrics11th June 2021

 Lastly, the paint and accessories, in colours from the floral design, round everything off.

 Idea Two: Modern Country House

-This allows for the use of a more modern floral fabric whilst suiting the space.
+This allows for the use of a more modern floral fabric whilst fitting the space.
 Moreover, this is done through sticking to the previous guidelines.
 Larger furniture can suit a larger print.

-Finally, smaller patterns on different surfaces can balance the room whilst keeping it in-line with the architecture.
-Various designs in matching neutrals on the Wallis Wallpaper and other furniture work perfectly.
+Finally, smaller patterns on different surfaces can balance the room and accentuate the architecture.
+An array of designs in matching neutrals including this lovely Wallis Wallpaper are great additions.